📞 (563) 513-8771 | ✉️ [email protected] | 📲 Get the App

 What expenses should I budget for?

 Budget for: mortgage, property taxes (1.5-2%), insurance ($100-150/mo), maintenance (1% of value/year), vacancy (5-10%), property management (8-10%), HOA if applicable, and capital reserves.
+My property insurance background helps investors identify hidden risks most agents miss.

 Ready to Build Your Portfolio?